thoughtbot/superglue/README.md

 Breezy's store shape falls on the extreme end of denormalization, every page is given a node in the redux tree.
 There is likely duplication of state across children for example, a shared `User` header.
 Instead of normalizing state, Breezy give you tools that make it [super easy](#automatically-updating-cross-cutting-concerns) to update and manage cross-cutting concerns like a shared header.

-Breezy's opinion is that its much saner to leave the business models to the backend, and shape state on the frontend for presentational purposes only.
+Breezy's opinion is that its much saner to leave the business models to the backend, and shape state on the frontend for ~~only~~ mostly presentational purposes.
 In other words, there is no `User` model on the front end, just pages with `User`-like data.

 #### How does it look like